piopon/smart-words/README.md

 * guessing the definition of the specified word,
 * guessing the word based on a provided definition.

 Custom dictionaries and sets of words for different languages can be created, and also the currently exisiting ones can be edited.
-Also the modes themselves can be freely edited via the UI.
+Existing modes can be freely edited via the UI by editing input parameters.

 with Scala backend and HTML/CSS/JS (VanillaJS 😉) frontend.